Beccles bell tower

+History

 Construction started around 1500, under the direction of the monks of Bury St Edmunds Abbey, the important pilgrimage destination in the nearby town of Bury St. Edmunds.
 Like the main body of St. Michael's church, the tower is Perpendicular Gothic in style.
-The tower is supported by deep foundations, very thick walls faced with Roche Abbey stone (so called because of its use in the now-ruined abbey near Maltby, South Yorkshire), and huge buttresses; there is a neweled staircase at each corner of the tower.
+The tower is supported by deep foundations, very thick walls faced with Roche Abbey stone (so called because of its use in the now-ruined abbey near Maltby, South Yorkshire), and huge buttresses; there is a newelled staircase at each corner of the tower.

 It is customary for bell towers (also called campanile) to be built at the western end of a church, the end opposite the altar.
 However, the site at Beccles, near the edge of a cliff, and the enormous weight of the proposed tower, approximately three thousand tons, dictated that the tower be built to the east of the church as a free-standing structure.
 Local historians believe that the tower was originally intended to have a steeple and spire but after forty years of construction, the Protestant Reformation during the reign of King Henry VIII (and the suppression of Roman Catholic institutions) intervened to bring work to a halt.

 Great skill and care is evident in the tower's construction, particularly in the tracery and the ornamental niches and panels of the stonework.
 The tower entrance is similar to the south porch (portico) of the church; it features the coats of arms of local families who contributed substantially to the project.
 These families include the Garneys, the Redes and the Bowes.